top of page

 Recognizing Your Triggers

 Mindfulness techniques can enhance this process.
 Practicing mindfulness creates a gap between stimulus and reaction, allowing individuals to process emotions more effectively.
 For example, when experiencing anger, taking a few deep breaths can help before responding.
-This pause can lead to more productive discussions, where feelings are shared without letting triggers control reactions.
+This pause leads to more productive discussions, where feelings are shared without letting triggers control reactions.

 Communicating About Triggers